Is THC Legal in Pennsylvania?

 What is the Legal Limit for THC While Driving in Pennsylvania?

 Per Volume 34 Issue 7 of the Pennsylvania Bulletin, the minimum threshold amount of controlled substance or its metabolites, which must be present in the blood, was initially set at 5 nanograms per milliliter.
-However, this threshold was amended to 1 nanogram per milliliter (1 ng/ml) in 2011, per the April 30, 2011, edition of the state bulletin.
+However, this threshold was amended to 1 nanogram per milliliter (1 ng/ml) in 2011 in the April 30, 2011 edition of the state bulletin.

 Any amount of THC metabolites at or above this threshold may be used as evidence of a per se violation of the law prohibiting the driving or operation of a vehicle while under the influence of Schedule I metabolites and may be used as evidence in a prosecution for driving under the influence of drugs.